dmpstats/Cluster_Importance_Scoring/README.md

 ### Artefacts

-If option **Generate Interactive Map** is selected, an interactive map will be produced showing the centroid locations and key properties of the analysed clusters.
-Points are colour-coded according to their assigned importance score, and bubble size is proportional to the number of location points comprised in the cluster.
+- "clusters_map.html": if option **Generate Interactive Map** is selected, an interactive map will be produced showing the centroid locations and key properties of the analysed clusters.
+Points are colour-coded according to their assigned importance score, and point size is proportional to the number of location points comprised in the cluster.

 ### Settings